 |Alabama Mu Chapter|

 The brothers of the Alabama Mu chapter of Sigma Alpha Epsilon at The University of Alabama have been busy at work on campus and are proud of our achievements.
 Being a member of a fraternity gives university students amazing and tremendous advantages, but we realize that we must also be productive members of our campus and community.
+Nearly 30% of the University of Alabama's student population is in a Greek-letter organization.

 P.O.
 Box 11057